Cat Neutering and Spaying

 What is the procedure to spay/neuter a cat?

-Your cat will need to fast overnight and brought to the clinic at 8 am on the scheduled day of surgery.
+Your cat will need to fast overnight and be brought to the clinic at 8 am on the scheduled day of surgery.
 Males will have a small incision made in the scrotum and are typically sent home the same day.
-Females will have an open abdominal incision and typically are kept overnight at the hospital.
+Females will have an open abdominal incision and are typically kept overnight at the hospital.